ojiwon-kenobi/ojiwon-kenobi.github.io/_posts/2021-02-19-applications-of-ai-in-analysis-of-brain-signals.md

 subtitle: "How the field of AI has and will continue advancing our understanding of neural signals"
 date: 2021-02-19 07:51 -0600
 background: 'https:////images.unsplash.com/photo-1443933223857-9ca346228f72?ixid=MXwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHw%3D&ixlib=rb-1.2.1&auto=format&fit=crop&w=1192&q=80'
-published: false
 ---

-This post is a general summary of [A survey on deep learning-based non-invasive brain signals: recent advances and new frontiers ](https://pubmed.ncbi.nlm.nih.gov/33171452/), written in November 2020 by Zhang et al. It's a 42-page paper with thorough detail and insight about how AI is playing a role in the emerging field of non-invasive brain-signal analysis.
+This post is a general summary of [A survey on deep learning-based non-invasive brain signals: recent advances and new frontiers ](https://pubmed.ncbi.nlm.nih.gov/33171452/), written in November 2020 by Zhang et al. It's a 42-page paper with thorough detail and insight about how AI is playing a role in the emerging field of non-invasive brain-signal analysis using deep learning techniques.

 The intended audience for this paper may be researchers with backgrounds in biology and/or neuroscience who want to apply deep learning in their research, and researchers with backgrounds in computer science interested in brain signal research.

 ### I. Introduction
 __Invasive signals__ refer to signals collected through electrodes beneath the scalp, and __non-invasive__, signals collected through electrodes upon the scalp.
 This paper focuses on non-invasive brain signals.